 - Unlikely that everyone in the community will be happy with the outcome

 Other material considerations

 Supplementary Planning Documents form part of the Local Development Plan and other planning policy documents.
-They may cover a range of issues (thematic or site specific) which provide further details to policies in Development Plan Documents.
+They may cover a range of issues (thematic or site specific) which provide further details to policies.
 They will not go through independent examination but will be subject to community consultation.

-We have an adopted Community Infrastructure Levy Charging Schedule which was approved by the council on 20 February 2013.
-CIL was implemented from 1 August 2013.
+We have an adopted a Community Infrastructure Levy Charging Schedule which was implemented on the 1 August 2013.